sasidhara-kashyap0903/PizzaBot-azure-master/README.md

 ## Problem’s Primary Goals
 •	 Setting up a chatbot that can order your requirements (Pizza, Cakes, Ice creams…).

-•  Using a QnA Maker Bot service to build Pizza ordering chatbot.
+•  Using a QnA Maker Bot service to build a Pizza ordering chatbot.

 •  Having a real-world chatbot, to which you can chat like you chatting to a real person and ordering Pizza, Cakes…
 ## Input